 Well, this is where cauliflower rice and keto naan bread come in.
 With a little extra preparation, you’ll be able to enjoy a delicious curry from your local takeaway shop without ordering naan bread, and love every second of your decision.

 I love the curry that comes from Punjabi Palace here in Brisbane.
 The owner is such a proud man and has photos of himself and the Indian cricket team up on the wall.
-I’m pretty sure he has the Australian cricket team up on the wall too, but India is always first (and they cheat less).
+I’m pretty sure he has the Australian cricket team up on the wall too.

 For some reason, I’ve always ordered chicken tikka masala.
 Does anyone else order the same thing?
 My fiance, Adele, loves to get the lamb korma, which is also good, but nothing beats a good juicy tikka masala.